 The transition period should be long enough to ensure there are no stranded costs.
 CTAC advocates a four-year transition period.
 However, there is currently pending legislation to adopt enhanced regulations concerning the operations, maintenance and inspection of gas storage facilities.
 Since this legislation would likely change the gas storage market, we conclude that a four-year transition period would be too aggressive.
 We therefore adopt a seven-year transition period.

-We find that this transition period would commence on April 1, 2018.
+The transition period would commence on April 1, 2018.
 This transition would have PG&E reduce the amount of storage that it procures and allocates to each CTA by 10% for the first four years (2018 – 2021), and increasing the amount to be reduced for the last three years (2022-2024) by 20% each year until PG&E no longer procures any storage services on behalf of the CTA.
 During this transition period, the CTA may still reject some or all of the PG&E-allocated core firm storage capacity, but will be responsible for those stranded costs.
 The CTA’s procurement of storage capacity for the amount that is not allocated by PG&E may be from PG&E or a Commission-certified independent storage provider.
 Changes to Schedule G-CT to implement this transition shall be considered as part of the joint workshop to be hosted by Energy Division, as discussed in Section 20.5 below.

 Modifying the Firm Winter Capacity Requirement